EngTurtle/facerecognition-external-model/README.md

 # Expose the service on 8080 TCP port and send the API key as a file.
 By default it uses model 4 for facial recognition.
 [matias@services ~]$ docker run --rm -i -p 8080:5000 -v /path/to/api.key:/app/api.key --name facerecognition matiasdelellis/facerecognition-external-model:v0.2.0
 # You can pass the API key as an environment variable, but it is a practice that is not recommended because it is exposed on the command line.
-[matias@services ~]$ docker run --rm -i -p 8080:5000 -e API_KEY="NZ9ciQuH0djnyyTcsDhNL7so6SVrR01znNnv0iXLrSk=" --name facerecognition matiasdelellis/facerecognition-external-model:v0.2.0
+[matias@services ~]$ docker run --rm -i -p 8080:5000 -e API_KEY="NZ9ciQuH0djnyyTcsDhNL7so6SVrR01znNnv0iXLrSk=" --name facerecognition engturtle/facerecognition-external-model:openblas
 # You can change the default model using the `FACE_MODEL` environment variable.
 # If you do not set the API key, it remains "some-super-secret-api-key".
 Needless to say, it is not advisable to leave it by default.
-[matias@services ~]$ docker run --rm -i -p 8080:5000 -e FACE_MODEL=3 --name facerecognition matiasdelellis/facerecognition-external-model:v0.2.0
+[matias@services ~]$ docker run --rm -i -p 8080:5000 -e FACE_MODEL=3 --name facerecognition engturtle/facerecognition-external-model:openblas
 ```
+To set the number of threads for each worker, set the `OMP_NUM_THREADS` environment variable.
+It defaults to 4 if unset.

-If you want to use multiple connections at once (enough memory is mandatory), either for multiple instances or for faster procession large amounts of photos (only a single core is used for each process) you can set the enviroment variable "GUNICORN_WORKERS" to the desired number.
+If you want to use multiple connections at once (enough memory is mandatory), for multiple instances you can set the enviroment variable "GUNICORN_WORKERS" to the desired number.

 ### Test
 Check that the service is running using the `/welcome` endpoint.